UNT-RITS/Tutorials/Basic_Python/README.md

 A Python code/program/script is a collection of commands in a file designed to be executed in a particular sequence in order to perform a specific task.

+**NOTE.** This tutorial is only for educational purpose.
+It is not an academic paper.
+All references are listed at the end of the file.

 <div align="center">
 <img src="https://i.imgur.com/MtIi7Iv.gif">
 </div>